naomibaes/SemanticSeverity/README.md

 # Semantic Severity Method
 Source code to evaluate the semantic severity (vertical expansion) of concepts.

-*Note*: Collocate files use three centre terms ($word = "trauma", "anxiety", "depression") however the list of terms can be expanded to include more terms.
+*Note*: Collocate files use three centre terms ($word = "trauma", "anxiety", "depression") but the list of terms can be expanded to include more terms.

 ## Data

 ### Input folder

 [1] **"warriner_rat.csv"**: csv file containing valence and arousal ratings to be matched with lemmas (collocates for the target/centre term).
 The file contains normed ratings of 13,915 words (lemmas specifically) on a 9-point likert scale: "mean", "sd", "gender" responses for US residents grouped by age.
-Only the below columns are relevant to this method.
+Only these columns are relevant to the method:
 - `word` = English lemmas
 - `V.Mean.Sum` = Summed average ratings of lemmas on Valence (i.e., the pleasantness of the emotions invoked by a word) from happy (9) to unhappy (1)
 - `A.Mean.Sum` = Summed average ratings of lemmas on Arousal (i.e., the intensity of emotion provoked by a stimulus) from aroused (9) to calm/unaroused (1)

 [2i--n] **"$word_year_coll_repet.csv"**: csv file containing corpus statistics for collocate's occurence near the target/centre term per year.
 - `year` = the year in which the lemma appeared in the corpus (1970-2017)
 - `coll` = collocate appearing within the target term's context window (+/- 5 words); also a lemma (the root form of the English word)
 - `repet` = the number of times that the collocates occur near (+/- 5-word context-window) the target/centre term in corpus sentences (abstracts) per year